 In light of social distancing recommendations by the Centers for Disease Control, we ask that supper clubs NOT meet while social distancing guidelines are still in effect.

-- 10:30 am – Ante Communion with Fr.
+- 10:00 am – Holy Eucharist with Fr.
 Robert, Mtr.
 Michele, and Deacon Janice on Facebook and YouTube and on our Church Today page

-- 11:30 am – Music by John Wigal and the choir – shared on Facebook
+- 11:30 am – Music by John Wigal and guest musicians – shared on Facebook

 We all know we’ve got some creative people in this parish, so let’s get creative!
 If you’re using this time creatively – or if you’re not, we bet you can! to produce poetry, prose, reflections, prayers, art, or music during this period of uncertainty and anxiety, share them online on Facebook or Instagram using the hashtag #gslookoutcreate.
 Once we have passed through these seemingly dark and surely uncertain times, we can then put it all in print!